-A corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of your eye, otherwise known as the cornea.
+A scratched eye or a corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of the eye, otherwise known as the cornea.

 Symptoms of a corneal scratch include: